Contact

 Structured inquiry pathways exist for specific professional categories within the roofing sector.

-Roofing contractors and license holders seeking to update or dispute a listing should reference their state-issued license number in all communications.
+Roofing contractors and license holders seeking to update or dispute a provider should reference their state-issued license number in all communications.
 Licensing in the roofing sector is governed at the state level with no single federal body overseeing contractor credentials.
 As of the most recent published data, 47 states maintain some form of contractor licensing or registration requirement, though the scope of those requirements varies substantially — states such as California (Contractors State License Board, CSLB) and Florida (Department of Business and Professional Regulation, DBPR) operate highly structured licensing regimes, while others impose only local or county-level requirements.

 Roofing industry associations — including those affiliated with the National Roofing Contractors Association (NRCA) or the Roofing Contractors Association of your applicable regional chapter — may submit requests for coordinated data accuracy reviews.